If you suffer from allergies such as hay fever, you no doubt will know the symptoms – itchy, runny nose, sneezing, itchy eyes, and so on.

 Food intolerances do not cause allergic reactions such as itching and skin problems.
 They generally cause diarrhea and vomiting.
 It’s the same kind of reaction as when we have eaten something not quite agreeable with us, such as spicy or greasy foods.

-Food allergies can also be confused with canine atopy because the classic symptom of both allergies is the same (intense itching).
+Food allergies can be confused with canine atopy because the classic symptom of both allergies is the same (intense itching).

-Food allergies are non-seasonal, so dogs with food allergies show symptoms year-round.
+But food allergies are non-seasonal, so dogs with food allergies show symptoms year-round.

 Also, unlike atopy, the allergic symptoms brought on by food allergies (e.g. itchy skin) do not respond to conventional medication such as antihistamines and corticosteroids.